ghenwafkh/pipeline/README.md

 ## RML mappings
 `mapper` contains a folders for all four different reification types and a mapper in the form of a .jar file.
 Each folder contains a mapping as well as a script to apply this mapping over all json files.

+`Authors` contains the mapping responsible for creating the triple relating to the authors of the different educational resources.
+This part of the graph is generated a single time and the files are then shared between the four different reification models.

 In order to use a specific mapping, execute the corresponding script from the main folder of the repository like so `sh mapper/ER-std/create_ER-std.sh`.
 Swap both `-std` for either `-singleton` `-graph` `-star` for the other reification types.